Respect/Rest/README.md

  1. The above sample will match `/users/alganet/documents/foo/bar/baz/anything`.
-    Callback $user parameter will receive alganet and $documentPath will receive an array filled with [documents,foo,bar,baz,anything].
+    Callback $user parameter will receive alganet and $documentPath will receive an array filled with [foo,bar,baz,anything].
  2. Catch-all parameters are defined by a double asterisk \*\*.
  3. Catch-all parameters must appear only on the end of the path.
 Double asterisks in any other position will be converted to single asterisks.